-Grown in the desert and arid regions of Australia, Sandalwood trees can be found in the woodlands and shrublands of southern Western Australia and South Australia.
+Grown in the desert and arid regions of Australia, Sandalwood trees (also known as Santalum spicatum) can be found in the woodlands and shrublands of southern Western Australia and South Australia.

 Small, fragrant flowers appear from February to March, followed by fruits throughout the cooler season.
 In early to mid-winter, harvest directly off the branch or collect from around the base of the tree.

 Used for centuries by Indigenous Australians, sandalwood nuts were consumed as a cure for rheumatoid arthritis, while the oils inside the nuts were applied topically to skin to aid with inflammatory conditions and body aches.

 Sandalwood nuts were also used to soften hair, skin and scalp, and prevent the signs of aging, moisturise facial skin, and protect the skin from the drying desert environment.
 They were crushed and made into poultices, then placed onto the face as a mask.
 These masks made the skin smoother, softer and more taut.

 Download The Australian Superfood Co provenance map here.

 - Sandalwood nuts are an excellent source of protein, with nearly twice the amount of protein as the macadamia, and dietary fibre, with nearly three times the amount of fibre as the macadamia.

 - Sandalwood nuts have minimal carbohydrates (less than 1%).

 - Sandalwood nuts are high in antioxidants and monounsaturated omega 9 fatty acids, including Oleic acid (52±2%) and Ximenynic acid (35±2%) which can help with weight loss and may reduce risk factors for heart disease, cancer and inflammation.

 - Sandalwood nuts arerich in oils containing ximenynic acid, one of the rarest fatty acids found in the world and hailed as a powerful anti-inflammatory and anti-aging superpower.